-- Roasted chana is high in fibre and is a suitable cure for constipation.
+- Roasted chana, peanuts and dates are high in fibre and are a suitable cure for constipation.

 It is recommended that you keep your dinner light and eat early.
 This healthy habit will aid in proper digestion of food and help you have a good night’s sleep.
 For dinner, you can repeat the ideas from lunch.
 Some more ideas for your dinner include:

 - Roti with dal, any vegetable of your choice, salad, and curd.